turboapps/docs/src/guides/deploy-using-msi.md

 ![Output MSI Installer](/images/deploy-msi-output.png)

-4. Typical deployment of MSI installer outputs:
+5. Typical deployment of MSI installer outputs:
    - Use a centralized deployment system such as SCCM or Intune.
    - Copy the MSI installer to the user's system and install it.
    - Make the MSI installer available to download from a website or SharePoint page for users in BYOD environments.

 ## Troubleshooting

-If your standalone application EXE is not functioning properly, see the [Application Troubleshooting](/client/turbo-vm/troubleshooting/troubleshooting.html) section.
+If your MSI installer is not functioning properly, see the [Application Troubleshooting](/client/turbo-vm/troubleshooting/) section.